enumag/documentation/server/scavenging.md

 When you delete events or streams in Event Store, they aren't removed immediately.
 To permanently delete these events you need to run a 'scavenge' on your database.

 A scavenge reclaims disk space by rewriting your database chunks, minus the events to delete, and then deleting the old chunks.
+After processing the chunks, the operation updates the chunk indeces.
 Once a scavenge has run, you cannot recover any deleted events.

 > [!NOTE]
 > Scavenges only affect completed chunks, so deleted events in the current chunk are still there after you run a scavenge.